jenkins-x/jx-docs/content/en/v3/admin/guides/jenkins/example.md

     namespaceSubDomain: .
 ```
 ### Define Jenkins plugins and installers.
 The default Jenkins server installation is a minimum configuration and generally requires additional installers and plugin components for the your specific Jenkins project to operate.
-This example takes into account the default configuration and describes a method of merging your additional requirements by modifying two files, a `values.yaml` for config scripts and a Go template file (i.e. `values.yaml.gotmpl`) for plugins and other components.
+The Jenkins components (i.e. plugins, installerss, etc.) are defined in 3 locations; Chart, System, and User configurations which get loaded in that order.
+During the build process settings get inherited and can be modified but depending on the end config how to make modifications may vary.
+This example takes into account the default configuration based upon the Chart and System settings.
+It will only require small additions to the configuration which is done at the User level.
+To make these config changes will require the modification of the User  `values.yaml` file.
+> 💡 Currently there is an issue where the Jenkins URL does not resolve to an IP address.
+To address this issue, it is imperative to have the `ingressClassName: nginx` included in the values.yaml file.
+>

 File: `/tmp/values.yaml` - Config Scripts
 ```
-# These components are configuration settings such as installers.
 controller:
-  JCasC:
+  ingress:             ## Required versionStream DNS/Ingress break fix
+    ingressClassName: nginx
+  JCasC:               ## Example of building an installer
     configScripts:
       mystuff: |
         tool: